Silverlined/dsp-chain-bch-thesis/README.md

-# awesome-digital-communications
+# Development of Signal Processing Chain for Satellite Communication with Software-Defined Radio
-Resources for learning digital communications (RF)
+Resources for learning digital communications